History of al-Qaeda: Alleged CIA contacts with al-Qaeda

-Expanding operations
+After Afghanistan

-Toward the end of the Soviet military mission in Afghanistan, some foreign mujahideen wanted to expand their operations to include Islamist struggles in other parts of the world, such as Palestine and Kashmir.
+Toward the end of the Soviet-Afghan war, some foreign mujahideen wanted to expand their operations to include Islamist struggles in other parts of the world, such as Palestine and Kashmir.
 A number of overlapping and interrelated organizations were formed, to further those aspirations.
 One of these was the organization that would eventually be called Al-Qaeda.

 Research suggests that al-Qaeda was formed on August 11, 1988, when a meeting in Afghanistan between leaders of Egyptian Islamic Jihad, Abdullah Azzam, and bin Laden took place.
 The network was founded in 1988 by Osama bin Laden, Abdullah Azzam, and other Arab volunteers during the Soviet–Afghan War.
 An agreement was reached to link bin Laden's money with the expertise of the Islamic Jihad organization and take up the jihadist cause elsewhere after the Soviets withdrew from Afghanistan.
 After fighting the "holy" war, the group aimed to expand such operations to other parts of the world, setting up bases in parts of Africa, the Arab world and elsewhere, carrying out many attacks on people whom it considers kāfir.

 Notes indicate Al-Qaeda was a formal group by August 20, 1988.
 A list of requirements for membership itemized the following: listening ability, good manners, obedience, and making a pledge (Bay'at) to follow one's superiors.
 In his memoir, bin Laden's former bodyguard, Nasser al-Bahri, gives the only publicly available description of the ritual of giving bay'at when he swore his allegiance to the Al-Qaeda chief.
 According to Wright, the group's real name was not used in public pronouncements because "its existence was still a closely held secret."

 After Azzam was assassinated in 1989 and MAK broke up, significant numbers of MAK followers joined bin Laden's new organization.

 In November 1989, Ali Mohamed, a former special forces sergeant stationed at Fort Bragg, North Carolina, left military service and moved to California.
 He traveled to Afghanistan and Pakistan and became "deeply involved with bin Laden's plans."
 In 1991, Ali Mohammed is said to have helped orchestrate bin Laden's relocation to Sudan.

+Beginnings (1990-2001)

 Gulf War and the start of US enmity

 When the American troops entered Saudi Arabia [after Iraq's invasion of Kuwait], the land of the two holy places [ Mecca and Medina ], there was strong protest from the ulema [religious authorities] and from students of the Shariah law all over the country against the interference of American troops..This big mistake by the Saudi regime of inviting the American troops revealed their deception.
 They had given their support to nations that were fighting against Muslims.
 They [the Saudis] helped Yemen Communists against the southern Yemeni Muslims and helped Arafat’s regime fight against Hamas.
 After it had insulted and jailed the ulema…the Saudi regime lost its legitimacy.